rahul-rudra71/chord-story/README.md

 Up/Down Arrow Keys --> moving vertically between strings Left/Right Arrow Keys --> moving horizontally along the current string p Key --> pause the game (when paused you may either resume the game or quit the level and return to main menu)

+This project requires an Ubuntu 20.04 VM to run.